aamba/Aamba/README.md

 # The Aamba Project

 An Android App for visually challenged people.
-The apps guide people to walk with voice feedback or vibration feedback.
+The app guides people to walk with voice feedback or vibration feedback.

 ## Motivation